 Recessions happen and you can see it and take the appropriate steps before it is too late.
 Here are a few tips you should know about to help you survive.

-2. We have to pay the bills.
-Instead of just paying for them, perhaps you should see if you can switch to another company that offers cheaper rates.
-Take a look at your electricity, gas, mobile phone, television broadband package, insurance and even your bank account then make the necessary changes.
+2. Instead of just paying your bills every month, perhaps you should see if you can switch to another company that offers cheaper rates.
+Take a look at your electricity, gas, cell phone, television broadband package, insurance and even your bank account then make the necessary changes.

 3. You should also make cuts on daily spending.
 When you go to the grocery, buy only what is necessary or switch to a cheaper brand.
+You can save significant money when buying generic brands of product rather than the big brands.
+Read the labels… they are often the same thing… only cheaper.
 If there are items in promo, get it because they could be just as good or even better to what you are used to buying.

 4. One thing that most every grocery offers is free samples.
 Since you are there, get some as this will surely save you a few dollars for other more important items.
 If the grocery you frequent gives out vouchers, make use of that as well.